June 21, 2025

 Iran agreed!

-Tel Aviv and Tehran both were both under threat of military bombardment for quite some time.
+Tel Aviv and Tehran were both under threat of military bombardment for quite some time.
 Iran’s media organization was reportedly demolished by an Israeli strike mid-broadcast.
 (The Tehran Times is online again after extended downtime.)

 While the confrontation developed, President Trump simultaneously expressed a desire for peace.
-“NOW IS THE TIME FOR PEACE!” he told his own newspaper reporter on June 21, 2025.
+“NOW IS THE TIME FOR PEACE!” he told his own newspaper’s reporter on June 21, 2025.
 “Thank you for your attention to this matter.”

-President Trump called on the Supreme Leader of Iran to “surrender,” perhaps because “Islam” means surrender, and Iran is an Islamic Republic.
-The Supreme Leader responded that Iran would never do that, reflecting a distinction religious clerics sometimes make, when they surrender to what G-d wants, instead of to the other side.
+President Trump called on the Supreme Leader of Iran to “surrender.”
+Although only President Trump knows for sure, perhaps he used that word because “Islam” means surrender, and Iran is an “Islamic Republic.”
+The Supreme Leader responded that Iran would never do that, perhaps reflecting a distinction religious clerics make in surrendering to G-d, instead of to the other side.

 Evidence suggests that the primary goal of Israel and Washington in attacking Iran was "regime change."
 They likely assumed that the attacks would prompt the Iranian population, already struggling with economic and societal challenges, to rise up against the government and overthrow the Islamic Republic.